How Long Is a Soccer Game?

 The 90 minutes is divided into two 45 minute halves separated by a 15 minute break at half time.

 At the end of each half the referee can add additional time lost for things such as substitutions and injuries which have taken place.
-Typically additional time will be between 2 and 5 minutes at the end of each half but there is no upper limit.
+Typically additional time will be between 2 and 5 minutes at the end of each half but there is no upper limit on stoppage time.

 Extra Time